AlchemyCMS/alchemy-guides/guides/how_to_extend_alchemy.md

 * This section will give you a hint on how to extend existing Alchemy files without overriding everything.

-## Tell Rails to load our extensions
+## Tell Rails to Load Our Extensions

 Tell Rails to load our extensions by adding some lines into `config/application.rb`